ibm-cloud-docs/ContinuousDelivery/responsibilities_cd.md

 * {{site.data.keyword.DRA_short}} data is not included in the copied toolchain.

 If your toolchain is subject to these limitations, you cannot use the script to back up and restore these aspects of your toolchain.
 Whenever the original toolchain is updated, you must keep the backup copy current.

+### Mirroring your Git repos
+{: #mirror_git_repo}

+If you use {{site.data.keyword.gitrepos}} for both your source and target repos, you can use the built-in GitLab mirroring feature.
+This feature automatically synchronizes your source and target repos.
+If you use a different Git provider, you must set up your own mirroring solution.
+Alternatively, to mirror changes in the source repo, manually clone and push your Git repos to the target repo.

+If you cannot mirror your projects, you can [export](https://us-south.git.cloud.ibm.com/help/user/project/settings/import_export.md#exporting-a-project-and-its-data){: external} and [import](https://us-south.git.cloud.ibm.com/help/user/project/settings/import_export.md#importing-the-project){: external} your projects instead.
+However, the source and target repos are not synchronized if changes are made to the source repo.
+{: tip}

+To mirror a {{site.data.keyword.gitrepos}} repo, complete the following steps:

+1. Create a blank GitLab project in the target repo.
+Do not initialize this project with a readme file.
+1. [Create a personal access token](https://us-south.git.cloud.ibm.com/help/user/profile/personal_access_tokens.md#creating-a-personal-access-token){: external} with the `write_repository` scope in the target region.
+Save a copy of this token.
+1. Use [Push mirroring](https://us-south.git.cloud.ibm.com/help/user/project/repository/repository_mirroring.md#pushing-to-a-remote-repository-core){: external} to push the source repo to the target repo:

+   a.
+From the source repo, select **Settings** > **Repository**.

+   b.
+In **Mirror repository** section of the Repository page, type the URL of the target repo.

+   c.
+Select **Push** to specify the direction of the mirror.

+   d.
+Select **Password** to use the password authentication method.

+   e.
+Type the personal access token that you created in step 2.

+   f.
+Click **Mirror repository** to start the mirroring process.
+It might take up to five minutes for the process to start.

+1. In the target region, locate the mirror of your repo to verify that it was successfully mirrored.

+### Using your backup toolchain
+{: #use_backup_toolchain}

+Backup or alternative toolchains are intended to provide short-term continuity if issues exist in a particular region.
+Do not commit to target (alternative) repos directly or enable pipeline commit triggers on target pipelines.
+If you commit to the target repo directly and then return to using the source (primary) repo, you risk conflicts and inconsistencies because the repos are not synchronized.
+If you enable commit triggers and then return to using the source repo, both pipelines run when code is updated.
+To avoid these scenarios, run your pipelines manually and return to the source toolchain as soon as possible.